muhammad-adil86/Data-Analytics-Portfolio-Projects/Tableau/COVID-19 Data Visualizations/README.md

 ## Dashboards

-The project is divided into dashboards covering:
+The project is divided into Tableau dashboards covering:

 - Spread of COVID-19 Cases and Deaths by Location and Date: Analyze the progression of COVID-19 cases and deaths across countries and continents, and create forecasts for future death tolls
 - Relationship between Total Cases and Total Deaths: Explore the relationship between total COVID-19 cases and deaths, as well as the relationship with population and the variation in mortality rate among different countries and continents